American Income Life Insurance Company: Are They Legitimate?

 American Income Life is an MLM

 Many legitimate companies that sell great products use or have structures that resemble multi-level marketing.
 Personally, I don’t feel this structure puts the needs of clients first.
-I think it creates an atmosphere that’s counterproductive for agents and the company itself.

 Poor Customer & Agent Reviews